tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

     ```
     {
       "benchmark": {
-        "model": ["model_name"], //List of one or more custom or official models
+        "model": ["model_name"], //List of one or more custom or official models to be benchmarked
         "numRuns": positive_integer,
-        "backend": ["backend_name"] //List of one or more backends
+        "backend": ["backend_name"] //List of one or more backends to be benchmarked
       },
       "browsers": {
         "unique_identifier_laptop_or_desktop": {